IsometricShahil/TVec/TVEC_DOC.md

 # TVec documentation
 ## Introduction
-This documentation is divided into two sections. <br/>
-The **API** part documents the functions, methods and metamethods provided by TVec, while the **Quirks** part documents various gotchas about `TVec`.
+This documentation is divided into two sections.
+The **API** part documents the functions, methods and metamethods provided by TVec, while the **General** part documents various aspects of `TVec`.

 `f(x)` means `x` is a required parameter which you must pass in.
 `f([x])` means `x` is an optional parameter which defaults to some value.